stingray82/MainWP-Bridge-to-Cloudflare-Bridge/main-wp-to-cloudflare-bridge-extension/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
-1.3.3 - Minor Improvements
+1.3.4 - New: Added Support for Preleases, New: Updated UUPD to 1.3.0 1.3.3 - Minor Improvements
 1.3.2 - Updated UUPD to 1.2.5
 1.3.1 -  Scoped UUPD to be unique to my plugins to prevent issues with older versions